kubernetes-retired/external-storage/docs/deployment.md

 * `master` - Master URL to build a client config from.
 Either this or kubeconfig needs to be set if the provisioner is being run out of cluster.
 * `kubeconfig` - Absolute path to the kubeconfig file.
 Either this or master needs to be set if the provisioner is being run out of cluster.
 * `run-server` - If the provisioner is responsible for running the NFS server, i.e. starting and stopping NFS Ganesha.
 Default true.
-* `useGanesha` - If the provisioner will create volumes using NFS Ganesha (D-Bus method calls) as opposed to using the kernel NFS server ('exportfs').
+* `use-ganesha` - If the provisioner will create volumes using NFS Ganesha (D-Bus method calls) as opposed to using the kernel NFS server ('exportfs').
 If run-server is true, this must be true.
 Default true.